creacominc/connectiq-PowerField/README.md

 # Next Steps:
 This only works on a few devices that have sufficient memory.
 I would like it to work on the Vivoactive HR, the Forerunner 920XT, and the Fenix 5x but testing with the simulator shows that it exceeds the memory limits.
 If I can reduce the memory usage and improve the efficiency, I will enable these devices.

+TBD:  To reduce the memory footprint (after I test it on other devices), I will reduce the precision and the memory used by having three storage arrays.
+A per-second array for the last 120 seconds, grouping data into 30 second chunks and storing in a second array for 5 and 20 minute averages, and grouping them in 5 minute chunks into another array for the 1 and two hour averages.
+This should reduce the data from 7200 entries to 184.
+This will mean losing the option for the user to configure the time periods as they need to be multiples of 1 second for up to 120 seconds, 30 seconds for up to 20 minutes, and multiples of 5 minutes for any longer times.
+I could generate the list of usable values but it is probably simpler to just fix them at 3s, 30s, 2mins, 5mins, 20mins, 1hr, and 2hr.

+TBD:  Remove the decimal place on the time.